 The quick answer is that I've enjoyed making things since my earliest years.
 In the 1980s I made a few clocks from published plans and kits and made a wooden clock to my own design for the first time in the early 1990s.
 Early last decade I decided to focus on clock making.

 That doesn't begin to explain, though.
 I remember wanting to work for myself pretty much as soon as I left school, and I wanted to make things of the highest possible quality.
 I've visited craft galleries and fairs for as long as I can remember, coming away inspired and uplifted.
 I gradually realised that I was doing market research, that I would at some point set up a craft practice and I was looking for my niche.
 In the 1980s there seemed to be automata in every gallery - delightful mechanical toys whose intricate mechanisms would entertain at the turn of a handle.
 I found these fascinating but ultimately unsatisfying, realising that they would spend most of their time simply sitting on a shelf, immobile; only coming to life when picked up.
 Perhaps motorised and battery operated?
 No - quickly trivial, probably irritating.
-Clocks would be interesting - they do have a purpose, and actually need to be constantly in motion.
+Clocks would be interesting - they do have a purpose and actually need to be in constant motion.